OneMadGypsy/do-same/README.md

 # do-same
-simple simon game for the pimoroni pico explorer
+A simple Simon clone for the Pimoroni pico explorer